iko023/Chameleon/README.md

 ## Future Plans

-- Add a lobby system to allow players to join before starting the game and name tags for players.
 - Implement info button (or just section) to show the players how to play.
 - Add an accuse button to allow players to accuse others of being the Mole.
 - Add a timer for each round to increase the pressure.